meteo-parapente/mtopara-portal/README.md

  * **simply send us your improvements by email (support@meteo-parapente.com) in a format that is meaningful for you.
 For example a .doc file.
 We will then take care to include them.**

- * use the standard GitHub workflow to fork this repo, make your changes locally and issue a pull request.
+ * or use the standard GitHub workflow to fork this repo, make your changes locally and issue a pull request.

 ## How to see local changes